 The Shark LA502 doesn't have a battery.

-The Shark Rotator Lift-Away ADV has a couple of quality of life features.
+The Shark Rotator Lift-Away ADV has a couple of quality-of-life features.
 There's a vacuum head-mounted light to illuminate dark spots and a two-level suction adjustment switch on its handle.
-This allows you to swap between 'MIN', which lowers suction to improve maneuverability on carpets, and 'MAX', which increases suction and is intended for use on bare floors.
+It lets you swap between 'MIN', which lowers suction to improve maneuverability on carpets, and 'MAX', which increases suction and is intended for use on bare floors.
 There are also three surface settings; '0 Power Off', 'I Hard Floor', which is best suited for bare floors and low-pile area rugs, and 'II Carpet', intended for medium and high-pile carpet.
+In comparison, the newer Shark Stratos Upright features a third surface setting intended for really thick carpeting, with the switch located on its handle as opposed to the body for easier access.

 This vacuum comes with a couple of tools and brushes.
 There's a turbo brush to deal with stuck-on dirt and a crevice tool to tackle debris in tight corners.
 There's also the Pet Multi-Tool, which serves as an all-in-one hard bristle brush/upholstery cleaner to clear debris on furniture or dislodge stubborn debris.